-TEZSPIRE® APPROVED FOR SELF-AD - GuruFocus.com
+TEZSPIRE® approved for self-ad - GuruFocus.com

-Now Offers Patients the Choice of Administration at Home or in a Doctor's Office

-THOUSAND OAKS, Calif., Feb.
-2, 2023 /PRNewswire/ -- Amgen (NASDAQ:AMGN) and AstraZeneca today announced the U.S. Food and Drug Administration (FDA) has approved TEZSPIRE® (tezepelumab-ekko) for self-administration in a pre-filled, single-use pen for patients aged 12 years and older with severe asthma.1 First approved by the FDA in December 2021, TEZSPIRE is the only biologic approved for severe asthma with no phenotype (e.g., eosinophilic or allergic) or biomarker limitation within its approved label.2-9
+AstraZeneca and Amgen’s TEZSPIRE® (tezepelumab-ekko) has been approved in the US for self-administration in a pre-filled, single-use pen for patients aged 12 years and older with severe asthma.
+TEZSPIRE is the only biologic approved for severe asthma with no phenotype (e.g. eosinophilic or allergic) or biomarker limitation within its approved label.1

-"People with severe asthma will now have the flexibility to administer TEZSPIRE at home or continue to receive their medicine in their doctor's office," said Murdo Gordon, executive vice president of Global Commercial Operations at Amgen.
-"This approval reinforces our continued efforts to improve accessibility to TEZSPIRE, a first-in-class medicine proven to consistently and significantly reduce exacerbations across a broad population of people with severe asthma."

-The most common adverse reactions (incidence ≥3% and more common than placebo) of TEZSPIRE are pharyngitis, arthralgia, and back pain.1
+Ruud Dobber, Executive Vice President and President, BioPharmaceuticals Business Unit, AstraZeneca, said: “TEZSPIRE is the first and only biologic approved for patients with severe asthma with no phenotype or biomarker limitation within its approved label.
+With the approval of the pre-filled pen in the US, we can now offer greater flexibility to patients and physicians with the option to administer TEZSPIRE at home or in the clinic.”

 TEZSPIRE self-administration and the TEZSPIRE pre-filled pen are also approved in the European Union (EU) and are under regulatory review in several other countries around the world.
-TEZSPIRE is currently approved for the treatment of severe asthma in the U.S., EU, Japan and other countries.
+TEZSPIRE is currently approved for the treatment of severe asthma in the US, EU, Japan and other countries.4-6

 TEZSPIRE® (tezepelumab-ekko) Important Safety Information